Aurangabad District Cricket Association Stadium

 N2 Stadium or Aurangabad District Cricket Association Ground or City and Industrial Development Corporation Stadium is cricket stadium in city of CIDCO, Aurangabad, Maharashtra.
-The ground has hosted domestic and couple of womens' international cricket matches.
+The ground has hosted domestic and couple of women's international cricket matches.
 As of 3 March 2023 two Duleep trophy and two Ranji trophy matches held here.

 In 2003, a New Zealand women versus India women ODI happened here.
 The match was won by India women's by 9 wickets with Indian opener Jaya Sharma scoring 96.

 In 2012, Aurangabad District Cricket Association decided to redevelop the stadium into 20,000 to 25,000 seater stadium with boundaries of 63 metres and floodlights as well.
 Also redevelopment of VIP Box, Press Box, Parking, Gym, Restaurant, Shopping center etc.